 However, it’s important to keep in mind that if the American flag is to be draped on top of the casket, you should not plan on using a casket spray.
 Instead, opt for a standing spray.

-Creating An Honorable Service with Helen Olivia Floral Design
+Creating An Honorable Service with Helen Olivia Flowers

 Arlington Cemetery is one of the best places to lay an honorable service member to rest.
 With the right veteran funeral flowers and the right local florist, you can create something truly special for your fallen soldier.

-For last-minute arrangements, get same-day delivery in Arlington from Helen Olivia Flowers.
+For last-minute sympathy arrangements, get same-day flower delivery in Arlington or same-day flower delivery in Washington DC from Helen Olivia Flowers.